 Skip to main content

-Every person or entity owning or operating a telephone line or business is subject to a tax equal to 2.37 percent of net book value as of the preceding December 31st of all personal property located in Vermont, used in whole or in part for conducting a telecommunications business.
-The applicable law is located at 32 V.S.A.
+Every person or entity owning or operating a telephone line or business is subject to a tax equal to 2.37 percent of net book value as of the preceding December 31 of all personal property located in Vermont used in whole or in part for conducting a telecommunications business.
+See 32 V.S.A.
 Chapter 211 § 8521-8522

 Some taxpayers may be eligible to pay a “gross receipts” tax as an alternative to the telephone personal property tax.
 The “alternative gross receipts tax” is further discussed below.